 define( 'FORCE_SSL_ADMIN', true );

 Enabling debugging with the WP_DEBUG constant is one of the most common changes made to wp-config.

-There are some other changes you can make in wp-config to change the behavior of WordPress debugging mode.
+There are some other changes you can make in wp-config to change the behaviour of WordPress debugging mode.
 By default WP_DEBUG prints all error messages at the top of the screen.
-If we would like to suppress this behavior you can setWP_DEBUG_DISPLAY to false.
+If we would like to suppress this behaviour you can setWP_DEBUG_DISPLAY to false.

 Setup wp-config.php and add constants and define post rules

 Thank you for seeing my tutorial and feel free to share and comment :).
 Do you have any interesting changes to your wp-config file that you make or some other cool use for a WordPress constant you’d like to share?
 Can you think of other interesting uses for constants that are not highlighted in this post?
 Let everyone know in the comments what cool tricks you’ve come up with or you can let me know by contacting me(here)